 A trip blank is provided with each shipping container of samples to be analyzed for volatile organic compounds (VOCs).
 Analysis of trip blanks shows whether a sample bottle was contaminated during shipment from the manufacturer, while in bottle storage, in shipment to a contract analytical laboratory, or during analysis at a lab.
 Trip blanks consist of an aliquot of laboratory-grade water sealed in a sample bottle, usually prepared by the contract analytical laboratory prior to shipping the sample bottles to BNL.
 If trip blanks were not provided by the lab, then field sampling technicians prepare trip blanks before they collect the samples.
-Trip blanks were included with all shipments of aqueous samples for VOC analysis in 2006.
+Trip blanks were included with all shipments of aqueous samples for VOC analysis in 2007.

-Field blanks are collected to check for crosscontamination that may occur during sample collection.
+Field blanks are collected to check for cross-contamination that may occur during sample collection.
 For the Groundwater Monitoring Program, one field blank is collected for every 20 samples, or one per sampling round, whichever is more frequent.
-Field blanks are analyzed for the same parameters as the groundwater samples.
+Field blanks are analyzed for the same parameters as groundwater samples.
 For other programs, the frequency of field blank collection is based on their specific DQOs.

-In 2006 (as in other years), the most common contaminants detected in the trip, field, and equipment blanks included methylene chloride, toluene, and chloroform.
+In 2007 (as in other years), the most common contaminants detected in the trip, field, and equipment blanks included methylene chloride, toluene, and chloroform.
 These compounds are commonly detected in blanks and do not pose significant problems with the reliability of the analytical results.
 Several other compounds were also detected, such as acetone and strontium-90 (Sr-90), at low levels.
 When these contaminants are detected, validation or verification procedures are used, where applicable, to qualify the associated data as "nondetects," (see Section 9.4).
-The results from blank samples collected during 2006 did not indicate any significant impact on the quality of the results.
+The results from blank samples collected during 2007 did not indicate any significant impact on the quality of the results.

-Field duplicate samples are analyzed to check the reproducibility of sampling and analytical results, based on EPA Region II guidelines (EPA 2001).
+Field duplicate samples are analyzed to check the reproducibility of sampling and analytical results, based on EPA Region II guidelines (EPA 2006).
 For example, in the Groundwater Monitoring Program, duplicates are collected for 5 percent of the total number of samples collected for a project per sampling round.
-During 2006, 123 duplicate samples were collected for nonradiological analyses, and 74 duplicate samples were collected for radiological analyses.
+During 2007, 180 duplicate samples were collected for nonradiological analyses, and 553 duplicate samples were collected for radiological analyses.
 All duplicate samples were acceptable for input into BNL's Environmental Information Management System (EIMS) database, which is used to manage the Laboratory's environmental data.
 Duplicates were analyzed only for the parameters relevant to the program they monitored.
-Of the 6,803 nonradiological parameters analyzed in 2006, 98.7 percent of the analyses met QA criteria.
-Of the 298 radiological parameters monitored, 98.7 percent met QA criteria.
-These results indicate consistency between the contract analytical laboratory and field sampling technicians.
+Of the 9,597 nonradiological parameters analyzed in 2007, 98 percent of the analyses met QA criteria.
+Of the 2,901 radiological parameters monitored, 95.8 percent met QA criteria.
+While these results indicate consistency between the contract analytical laboratory and field sampling technicians, there is an apparent pattern to many of the "out-of-control" duplicate results.
+Analysis of samples by Test America (TA) in areas where no tritium is expected has shown low levels of tritium (below 4,000 pCi/L).
+However, reanalyses of the same samples cannot confirm these detections.
+To minimize the reporting of false positives, TA has instituted a policy of reanalyzing tritium detections for projects where active or passive tritium remediation is not being monitored.
+This includes all projects except the sitewide HFBR groundwater monitoring program and the g-2 groundwater monitoring program.
+If the tritium results cannot be verified, the reanalyses are reported.